CloudLabsAI-Azure/Admin-in-a-day/M01-HOL_Securingyourtenant.md

 ### Task 1: Import project management solution

-1. Navigate toand select The My Sandbox environment you created.
+1. Navigate to and select The My Sandbox environment you created.

   ![](images/M01/image37.png)